-Online store builders also help you add alt text to your images – a huge plus for SEO.
+Online store builders also help you add alt text to your images which is a huge plus for SEO.
 These are little bits of text that tell Google what your image is about and help your product page rank in results pages.
 Think of alt tags as the labels on an item of clothing in a shop.
-They tell you everything you need to know about the dress or shirt: the color, the size, the fabric – all so you’re completely clear what you’re buying!
+They tell you everything you need to know about the dress or shirt: the color, the size, the fabric – all so you’re completely clear about what you’re buying!

-How to Start an Online Store – Our complete step-by-step guide on setting up your online store
+- How to Start an Online Store: Our complete step-by-step guide on setting up your online store.

-How to Start an Online Clothing Store – A closer look at the things to consider when selling clothes online
+- How to Start an Online Clothing Store: A closer look at the things to consider when selling clothes online.

 How To Write Product Descriptions